-What you must pay when you Services that are covered for you get these services Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/ CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-You pay 20% of the total cost Ambulance services for Medicare-covered air • Covered ambulance services include fixed wing, rotary ambulance per one-way trip. wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are You pay a \$250 copayment for furnished to a member whose medical condition is such Medicare-covered ground that other means of transportation could endanger the ambulance services per one-way person's health or if authorized by the plan. trip. • Non-emergency transportation by ambulance is If you are admitted to the appropriate if it is documented that the member's hospital, you do not have to pay condition is such that other means of transportation the ambulance services could endanger the person's health and that coinsurance or copayment. transportation by ambulance is medically required.
+What you must pay when you Services that are covered for you get these services Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/ CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
+Ambulance services You pay 20% of the total cost for Medicare-covered air • Covered ambulance services include fixed wing, rotary ambulance per one-way trip. wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are You pay a \$240 copayment for furnished to a member whose medical condition is such Medicare-covered ground that other means of transportation could endanger the ambulance services per one-way person's health or if authorized by the plan. trip. • Non-emergency transportation by ambulance is If you are admitted to the appropriate if it is documented that the member's hospital, you do not have to pay condition is such that other means of transportation the ambulance services could endanger the person's health and that coinsurance or copayment. transportation by ambulance is medically required.
 Prior authorization is required for non-emergency transportation.
-Annual physical exam There is no coinsurance, copayment, or deductible for • Examination of the heart, lung, abdominal, and annual physical exam. neurological systems • Hands-on examination of the body (such as head, neck, and extremities) • Detailed medical/family history • Limited to one exam per year in addition to the annual wellness visit Must be performed in your PCP office.
+Annual physical exam There is no coinsurance, copayment, or deductible for • Examination of the heart, lung, abdominal, and annual physical exam. neurological systems • Hands-on examination of the body (such as head, neck, and extremities) • Detailed medical/family history wellness visit

+• Limited to one exam per year in addition to the annual

+Must be performed in your PCP office.
 Contact your PCP to set up an appointment.
-There is no coinsurance, copayment, or deductible for the Annual wellness visit annual wellness visit.